CEG8217 : Ground Engineering Practice and Professional Skills

 Teaching Rationale And Relationship

-This module introduces students to a variety of ground engineering challenges and how these are approached by both consultancy and research.
-An industry-led, synchronous seminar series will be conducted that addresses a selection of ‘hot topic’ themes in the fields of Engineering Geology and Geotechnical Engineering, typically based on major, current infrastructure engineering projects and challenges.
-To complement these seminars, a curated library of non-synchronous seminars from appropriate learned societies, industrial bodies and previous contributors will be used to broaden the range of speakers, perspectives and topics.
+This module introduces students to a variety of ground engineering challenges and how these are approached in consultancy.
+An industry-led, seminar series addresses a selection of ‘hot topic’ themes in the fields of Engineering Geology and Geotechnical Engineering, typically based on major, current infrastructure engineering projects and challenges.
+To complement these seminars, a curated library of additional seminars from appropriate learned societies, industrial bodies and previous contributors is used to broaden the range of speakers, perspectives and topics.

 Additionally, sessions are provided in collaboration with the NU Library around the techniques and issues associated with the sourcing of published reference material.
-This is intended to support the production of their thematic report and ultimately, feed into the development of their individual projects later in the Programme.
+This is intended to support the production of the assessed thematic report and ultimately, feed into the development of their individual projects later in the Programme.

-The students will be presented with the available dissertation titles from which they will select prior to allocation at the end of the week.
-During the module, supervisors will provide information on these titles via a face-to-face drop-in session.
-Following project allocation, students will meet individually with their supervisors to enable them to hone their thinking ahead of delivering a formative project inception presentation.
-Presentation skills will be delivered to the whole cohort and addressed by supervisors during the preparation period.
+Following dissertation project allocation in semester 1, students will meet individually with their supervisors to enable them to hone their thinking ahead of delivering a formative project inception presentation at the end of the module delivery week.
+Presentation skills will be addressed by supervisors during the preparation period.

 Assessment Methods